Personal Oasis of Claire Grace Watson, B.A., M.S.T., Shield Guide

 conceals the constellation Argo and other related images that are revealed when matching pictographs are connected by lines.

-Taking a clue from this pictograph (left, man holding a shield with seven tiny circles in the shape of a hexagram), which occurs only once on the disk, the connect-the-dots approach of
+Taking a clue from this unique, unrepeated pictograph (left, man holding a shield with seven tiny circles in the shape of a hexagram), the connect-the-dots approach of

 viewing the disk reveals in total eight significant and complex images or larger pictographs as well as numerous simple geometries concealed on the disk.